 Ironically, one of the biggest causes of watery eyes is dry eye syndrome.
 Dry eye syndrome causes eye discomfort, which triggers the production of tears.
 Your doctor will probably check to see whether you suffer from dry eye before moving on to other tests.

-To diagnose watery eyes, an ophthalmologist will ask you questions about your medical history, symptoms, and lifestyle.
-He or she will give you a thorough eye exam and possibly a physical exam.
-Your doctor will be able to determine the cause of your watery eyes by doing a series of tests, such as the Schirmer’s test.
+To diagnose watery eyes, an eye doctor will ask you questions about your medical history, symptoms, and lifestyle.
+Your doctor will give you a thorough eye exam and possibly a physical exam in order to determine the cause of your watery eyes.
 He or she may also take a culture of a tear specimen.
 Once the cause of the watery eyes is identified, a treatment plan can be created.

-If you are experiencing discharge from your eyes, the cause could be a blocked tear duct or eyelid problem, and your doctor may want to do a drainage procedure or similar surgery to alleviate the symptoms.
-Improper eyelid positions can also be fixed rather easily with minor surgery.
-If an infection is to blame, antibiotics can be prescribed.
+If you are experiencing discharge from your eyes, the cause could be a blocked tear duct or eyelid problem.
+Your doctor may want to do a drainage procedure or similar surgery to reduce the symptoms.
+Correcting improper eyelid positions with minor surgery is one option.
+If an infection is to blame, your doctor will prescribe you antibiotics.

-Because watery eyes are usually caused by a problem with the lacrimal system, it is important to take steps to ensure that the system never breaks down.
+Most of all, watery eyes are due to a problem within the lacrimal system.
+So it’s important to take steps to ensure that the system never breaks down.
 Here are some tips to help you prevent watery eyes:

-- Protect your eyes from sunlight, injury, and burns by wearing protective eyewear such as sunglasses, goggles, or a face-mask.
+- Protect your eyes from sunlight, injury, and burns by wearing protective eyewear such as sunglasses, goggles, or a face-mask as much as possible.

-- Stay away from known allergens or take precautions before entering an environment that contains a known allergen (e.g., take an oral antihistamine thirty minutes prior to entering the environment).
+- Always stay away from known allergens or take precautions before entering an environment that contains a known allergen (e.g., take an oral antihistamine thirty minutes prior to entering the environment).

 - Eat a well-balanced diet throughout your life.